brettschuenemann/sos-guides/SOS Example Project Setup-template.md

 * Application: `Corresponds to the SOS(GoInstant) application you have been provided`
 * Email: `This must match a valid customer record in your Salesforce.com org.`

-__NOTE__: By default this settings file contains placeholder values; if the credentials here are not valid when starting a session you will see an error.
+__NOTE__: By default this settings file contains placeholder values.
+If the credentials here are not valid when starting a session, you will see an error.

 ## Using the SOSExamples Project